Anker Astro Mini 3200mAh full review

 Anker's Astro Mini power bank is a bestseller at Amazon, and for good reason.
 Not only is this portable charger extremely efficient, it's easily portable, intelligent and pretty good looking.
 Also see: Best power banks 2018.

 The Anker Astro Mini is available for just £13.99 from Amazon, and comes in five colours: black, blue, pink, silver and gold.
 We reviewed the blue model, a lipstick-style charger encased in anodised aluminium that both looks and feels good.
 At just 80g and 92mm long it'll slip easily into a pocket, although a soft carry pouch is also supplied.
-See all phone accessories and tablet accessories.

 This rugged power bank is unlikely to come into any harm from bumps and scrapes on the road, but it's reassuring to see Anker offers an 18-month warranty with the Astro Mini.

 The Astro Mini's closest rival is perhaps the Intocircuit PowerMini 3000.
 That power bank is a few pounds cheaper, but there are several reasons why this Anker is the superior product - and not just its more favourable design.